 Langkawi is a place attracting families, couples, partners taking advantage of the best age and nature lovers.
-The best time to visit is from December to March but, after talking to some locals, they said that the weather in recent years has been very unpredictable, and that storms can be expected at any time.
-Therefore, the ideal is to stay at least 4 days (to take advantage of the hotel, to do at least one tour and to have extra time in case it rains).
+The best time to visit is from December to March but, after talking to some locals, they said that the weather in recent years has been very unpredictable and that storms can be expected at any time.
+Therefore, it’s ideal is to stay at least 4 days (to take advantage of the hotel, to do at least one tour, and to have extra time in case it rains).

 What to do in the Langkawi archipelago, in Malaysia

-Hire a guided boat tour to the Mangrove Safari to visit the ancient mangroves.
-Along the tour you will see crabs, fish that seem to be walking in the mud, the famous eagles symbolic of the island, monkeys trying to get food with boatmen, snakes, vipers, caves with stalactites and stalagmites, and cliffs of 550 million years old.
+Hire a guided boat tour to the Mangrove Safari to visit the ancient mangroves (book tour).
+Along the tour, you will see crabs, fish that seem to be walking in the mud, the famous eagles symbolic of the island, monkeys trying to get food with boatmen, snakes, vipers, caves with stalactites and stalagmites, and cliffs of 550 million years old.

-In Langkawi you can also practice water sports, try your hand at batik (an Indonesian dyeing technique) and visit rice plantations.
-With a little bit of time, it is also possible to go to Underwater World (an aquarium that has as main attraction a tunnel of 15 meters) and to go shopping, as the island is duty free.
+In Langkawi, you can also practice water sports, try your hand at batik (an Indonesian dyeing technique) and visit rice plantations.
+With a little bit of time, it is also possible to go to Underwater World (an aquarium that has as main attraction a tunnel of 15 meters – buy tickets) and to go shopping, as the island is duty-free.

 How to get to the Langkawi archipelago, in Malaysia